Job Title:Deputy Regional Administrator - GS - 2101 - 13 /14 (Open to Status and VEOA Applicants) - BP

 - SELECTIVE SERVICE: Males born after 12/31/1959 must be registered for the Selective Service.

-- PROBATIONARY PERIOD: You must complete a one-year probationary period (unless already completed).
+- SUPERVISORY PROBATIONARY PERIOD: New supervisors must complete a one-year probationary period (unless already completed).

 - GOVERNMENT TRAVEL CARD: You must be able to obtain and retain a Government contractor-issued travel card to be used for official business as a condition of employment.
 If unable to obtain and/or retain a card, you may be subject to removal.
 Those who fail to meet this condition of employment will have our offer of employment rescinded.